MolecularAI/GraphINVENT/tutorials/2_using_a_new_dataset.md

 * *preprocessing_params.csv*, containing parameters used in preprocessing the dataset (for later reference)
 * *train.csv*, containing training set properties (e.g. histograms of number of nodes per molecule, number of edges per node, etc)

+A preprocessing job can take a few seconds to a few hours to finish, depending on the size of your dataset.
 Once the preprocessing job is done and you have the above files, you are ready to run a training job using your processed dataset.

 ### Training models using the new dataset
 You can modify the same *submit.py* script to instead run a training job using your dataset.
 Begin by changing the *job_type* and *jobname*; all other settings can be kept the same: